Getting started...

 Step 5:

 Once you attain your TIPIC, your driver education program can begin!
 You have the option to take the classroom portion of the course with an Instructor and other teens in a classroom setting or online.
 The choice is up to you!
 Both provide the twenty-four (24) hours of instruction that the State of Ohio requires.
-After completing your classroom/online lessons (and receiving your online course enrollment and course completion certificates in the mail), you can begin your behind the wheel lessons.
-You'll need eight (8) hours with a licensed Driving Instructor to fulfill the State of Ohio's requirements.
-And if you need more time with a pro – like most beginner drivers do – we can make that happen!

 Before, during, and after completing your driver education program, you should be getting in the car with a parent/guardian/custodian as often as possible.
 The State of Ohio requires that you have fifty (50) hours – ten (10) of which take place at night – behind the wheel with a parent/guardian/custodian before you are eligible to take the driving exam.